 As we anticipate record breaking cold temperatures here in Texas, I’m hallucinating about Never-Fail Chicken and Dumplings.
 I can think of no better way to chase away goosebumps.

-Now don’t be thinking this is too much trouble.
-The noodles don’t have to be perfect.
-The broth is easy and can be prepared ahead of time.
-In fact, it’s better that way, so you can easily remove the fat layer from the chilled stock.
+Now don’t be thinking this recipe is just too much trouble.
+For one thing, the noodles don’t have to be perfect.
+Not only can the broth easy, but it can be prepared ahead of time.
+In fact, it’s better that way so you can easily remove the fat layer from the chilled stock.

 Even if you prefer fluffy biscuit type dumplings or the ease of flour tortillas cut into squares, you must try the “Cooked Down” Chicken.
-It’s perfect for any kind of soup or stew requiring chicken stock and cooked chicken.
+Generally speaking, it’s perfect for any kind of soup or stew requiring chicken stock and cooked chicken.

 How to Mix and Cut the Dumplings:Print

 - 1 tablespoon shortening